 - Application ID is a number assigned to an application and also to an application script. - Directory Number is either a Spectrum position (agent ID) or an application ID. - Target Party Number is normally an external number processed according to the Spectrum dialing plan.
-It can be a public zone 1 number, a private network number, or an international number. - Logical Workstation Number (LWN) is a number assigned to a Spectrum phone set or voice response unit (VRU).
+It can be a public zone 1 number, a private network number, or an international number. - Logical Workstation Number (LWN) is a number assigned to a Spectrum phone set, voice response unit (VRU), or remote agent station.